dayvr/dayvr/README.md

 ### Hi there!👋🏻
-My name is Day and I am a BD in Software Development Student
+I am a BD in Software Development Student

 - 🔭 I’m currently working on something cool
 - 🌱 I’m currently learning everything 🤣